galangnovi/galangnovi/README.md

 ## 💼 Current Focus

-🖥️ Frontend: Developing modern, responsive interfaces with React and Next.js, enhancing performance and state management using Redux Toolkit.
+<p>🖥️ Frontend: Developing modern, responsive interfaces with React and Next.js, enhancing performance and state management using Redux Toolkit. </p>
-⚙️ Backend: Building reliable and scalable RESTful APIs using Laravel, Express and Prisma, with a focus on clean architecture, database efficiency, and maintainability.
+<p>⚙️ Backend: Building reliable and scalable RESTful APIs using Laravel, Express and Prisma, with a focus on clean architecture, database efficiency, and maintainability.</p>
-🧪 Exploring unit and integration testing to ensure high code quality and application stability.
+<p>🧪 Exploring unit and integration testing to ensure high code quality and application stability.</p>
 ---

 ## ⚙️ Technical Skills